Commander Le Ba Thong

 He then held many key positions such as Deputy Chief of Staff of Operations at the Sea Operations Command in Cam Ranh bay; Commanding Officer 32nd Coastal Assault Group in Hue ; Commanding Officer Cua Viet Naval Base; Commander Task Group 231.1 in Thuan An.

 He fought until the last minutes in Nha Be Naval Support Base, his last unit at which he served as Deputy Commander.
-He escaped with his family to the United States on the afternoon of April 30, 1975.
+He escaped with partial members of his family to the United States on the afternoon of April 30, 1975.

 Lt.
 Commander and Mrs Le Ba Thong